isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <br>2 coconuts
 <br>Salt

-Rice is cooked with some thin coconut milk in a steamer.
+Rice is cooked with  thin coconut milk in a steamer.
 Then, remove it and pour in salted thick coconut milk and stir.
 Steam again until cooked.
 If you like it fragrant, add a few bay leaves or lemongrass.

 Its accompaniments are thinly sliced cucumber, fried anchovies, and chicken eggs or duck eggs made into omelette. *Kacang putih* is soaked first and then fried, or fried peanuts.
 Red onions and chillies are sliced thinly and fried.
 Chicken or meat opor.
 Sambal goreng and serunding.